mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/drop.md

 # DROP statement

+!!! info "Work in progress"
+    Note this feature is in beta version.
+If you have additional questions or issues [reach out to us on Slack](https://join.slack.com/t/mindsdbcommunity/shared_invite/zt-o8mrmx3l-5ai~5H66s6wlxFfBMVI6wQ).

 The `DROP` statement is used to delete an existing model table or delete datasource integration.

 ## DROP TABLE statement